lijandrew/webref/README.md

 ## to-do

+- [ ] we need to differentiate between clicks and drags more clearly before multi manipulation will work. cursor store?
 - [ ] multi select manipulation
     - I don't think putting them in a temporary Rnd will work, or it will be extremely convoluted.
     - On each RefImage, calculate the delta x/y and apply to all selected elements using `setRef(url)` on the urls in `selectedUrls`